 The Roadtrip and the Open World

-Quickly, you'll become accustomed to the party's main method of travel: their sleek car the Regalia.
-You can redesign or decorate its outer body, interior and wheels (the body you'll likely require items to do so) and there are sidequests you can do with the game's main mechanic - Cindy - to upgrade to the car to make it go faster, improve its fuel mileage or upgrade the headlights to make night-driving worry-free.
+Quickly, you'll become accustomed to the party's main method of travel: their sleek car, the Regalia.
+You can redesign or decorate its outer body, interior, and wheels.
+(For the body, you'll likely require items to do so.)
+There are also sidequests you can do with the game's main mechanic—Cindy—to upgrade to the car to make it go faster, improve its fuel mileage, or upgrade the headlights to make night-driving worry-free.

 The diners in the game offer their unique sets of monster hunts.
 These are the bulk of the side material, with all sorts of monsters both familiar or not to provide a steady challenge.
-The dungeons - most of which are only optional - are fun to traverse through and offer the most fun of the optional content.
+The dungeons—most of which are optional—are fun to traverse through and offer the most fun of the optional content.

 Many of the sidequests, though, are not as exciting.
-They are either glorified hunts, or are glorified fetch quests which require you to search a very specific part or parts of a larger area.
+They are either glorified hunts or are glorified fetch quests that require you to search a very specific part or parts of a larger area.
 Sometimes, these searches can be interrupted by enemies, making the process somewhat frustrating.

-Another annoyance is how time consuming traveling is.
-Whether by foot, car, or chocobo, it can take quite awhile to get from destination from destination.
+Another annoyance is how time-consuming traveling is.
+Whether by foot, car, or Chocobo, it can take quite a while to get from destination to destination.
 If you use the Regalia to quick travel to previous locations, the load times between each use is quite lengthy as well.
 Subsequently, you'd have to set aside quite a bit of time if you decide to partake in this game's sidequests.

 The Game's "Second Half"